-Increase Tangleweb Rifle to Entangle 8d6, 8 DEF with 30 Charges $(+\frac{1}{4})$ (40 Active Points); OAF (-1).
-Total cost: 20 points.

-point, his legal battles and charming personality had made him a celebrity around the world.
+Increase Tangleweb Rifle to Entangle 8d6, 8 DEF with 30 Charges (+1⁄4) (40 Active Points); OAF (-1).
+Total cost: 20 points. point, his legal battles and charming personality had made him a celebrity around the world.
 He regularly appeared on talk shows as an expert on "superhuman affairs," all the while continuing to earn degrees in various fields of science.
 He shocked the world by dating human women (first Dr. Morrison, though they are now "just friends," and more recently opera singer Judith Kerr), angering various hate groups and religious fundamentalists.
 He also offered his services to Defender and the Champions as scientific adviser, a position he continues to hold.
 By 2003, Dr.

-with his own laboratory in the Cambridge Biotech headquarters, a regular weekly talk show on SNN, and a permanent spot on all of the best party invitation lists in Millennium City.
+Silverback is one of the most recognizable superhumans on the planet, with his own laboratory in the Cambridge Biotech headquarters, a regular weekly talk show on SNN, and a permanent spot on all of the best party invitation lists in Millennium City.